ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Experiments

 \subsubsection{Quantitative Comparison}

-All comparisons are listed in Tab.~\ref{tab:rscd}, Tab.~\ref{tab:rgbtcc}, Tab.~\ref{tab:rgbdsod}, Tab.~\ref{tab:rgbtsod}, and Tab.~\ref{tab:rgbdss}.
-From the comparison in Tab.~\ref{tab:rscd}, our method does not obtain the best results on Pre. and Rec., but achieves significant leading performance on F1 and IOU in the RSCD task.
-Compared with DMINet~\cite{changedetection-DMINet}, ``-T'' version achieves a relative improvement of 1.55\% F1 and 2.89\% IOU on LEVIR-CD, and ``-B'' version yields performance gains of 1.05\% F1 and 1.81\% IOU on SYSU-CD.
-In RGB-T CC, ComPtr achieves an improvement of 0.38 GAME$_0$ and 0.31 RMSE over the recent~\cite{rgbtcc-RGBTMMCC} as shown in Tab.~\ref{tab:rgbtcc}.
-With respect to two bi-modal SOD methods, CAVER~\cite{caver-tip} and SwinNet~\cite{rgbdtsod-SwinNet}, our performance is still superior, especially on DUTLF-Depth, SIP and STEREO1000 for RGB-D SOD in Tab.~\ref{tab:rgbdsod}, and VT821 and VT1000 for RGB-T SOD in Tab.~\ref{tab:rgbtsod}.
-Besides, for more complex multi-class RGB-D SS in Tab.~\ref{tab:rgbdss}, our ComPtr-B achieves the best 55.5\% mean IOU on NYU-Depth V2.
+All comparisons are listed in Tab.~\ref{tab:rscd-levir}, Tab.~\ref{tab:rscd-sysu}, Tab.~\ref{tab:rgbtcc}, Tab.~\ref{tab:rgbdsod}, Tab.~\ref{tab:rgbtsod}, and Tab.~\ref{tab:rgbdss}.
+From the comparison in Tab.~\ref{tab:rscd-levir} and Tab.~\ref{tab:rscd-sysu}, our method does not obtain the best results on Pre. and Rec., but achieves significant leading performance on F1 and IoU in the RSCD task.
+Our ``-B'' version achieves a significant improvement of 0.60 F1 and 0.79 IoU over SAM~\cite{mmseg-SAM}-based TTP~\cite{changedetection-TTP} on LEVIR-CD, and 0.59 F1 and 0.86 IoU over TransY-Net~\cite{changedetection-TransYNet} on SYSU-CD.
+In RGB-T CC, ComPtr-T achieves an improvement of 0.38 GAME$_0$ and 0.31 RMSE over the recent~\cite{rgbtcc-RGBTMMCC} as shown in Tab.~\ref{tab:rgbtcc}.
+With respect to three bi-modal SOD methods, CAVER~\cite{caver-tip}, SwinNet~\cite{rgbdtsod-SwinNet}, and HRTransNet~\cite{rgbdtsod-HRTransNet}, our performance is still superior, especially on DUTLF-Depth, SIP and STEREO1000 for RGB-D SOD in Tab.~\ref{tab:rgbdsod}, and VT821, VT1000 and VT5000 for RGB-T SOD in Tab.~\ref{tab:rgbtsod}.
+Besides, for more complex multi-class RGB-D SS in Tab.~\ref{tab:rgbdss}, our ComPtr-B achieves the best 52.8 mean IoU on the SUN-RGBD dataset.
 The two versions, ``-T'' and ``-B '', perform differently on different tasks. \textbf{\textit{There may be two underlying factors.
 On the one hand, it may be related to the different requirements of hyper-parameters during training for backbone with different volumes~\cite{dl-ScaleModel}.
 On the other hand, the different characteristics of these datasets result in different fitness for the swin architecture.}} Actually, to avoid over-engineering, we do not validate more parameter combinations and structural variants.
 And current results have demonstrated the generality of the proposed architecture and its adaptability to diverse task concepts, data forms, and object attributes.